7: Algae - an Introduction

 Much like Saprolegnia, the body of an alga is called a thallus because it is not differentiated into specialized tissues.
 The general morphology of a brown alga includes a holdfast, stipe, gas bladder(s), and blade(s).
 Figure \(\PageIndex{111}\) shows a diagram of the kelp structure.

 Figure \(\PageIndex{11}\): A diagram of kelp structure.
 In the diagram above, there are two kelp thalli.
 The one on the left side is labeled.
-At the bottom of the thallus is a network of root-like projections that make up the holdfast.
+At the base of the thallus is a network of root-like projections that form the holdfast.
 The stem-like structure that travels up from the holdfast is the stipe, which terminates in an inflated gas bladder.
 There are several leaf-like structures attached to the gas bladder.
 These are blades.
 The thallus on the right has all these components but in a slightly different arrangement.
 Can you find them?
 Artwork by Nikki Harris CC-BY-NC with added labels by Maria Morrow.

 Figure \(\PageIndex{12}\) shows a beautiful image of a kelp forest.